Ford loses $1.28B in 2020, raises electric vehicle spending

 In North America, by far Ford’s most profitable region, the company made $1.1 billion before taxes, up 53%, due largely to the cost of putting a new United Auto Workers union contract in place in 2019.
 Union workers will get profit-sharing checks of about $3,625 each in March, based on the North American profits.

 Ford announced its results after the markets closed on Thursday.
-The company’s shares rose just under 1% in after-hours trading to $11.47.
+The company’s shares rose 1.9% in after-hours trading to $11.59.